cse-labs/res-edge-labs/labs/res-edge-labs/kustomize/README.md

 ## Reset manifests

-- To reset the manifests to the base kustomization, delete the overlay folder and run `kic cicd` again
+- To reset the manifests to the base kustomization, delete the overlay folder and run `ds cicd` again

   ```bash